Sometimes, the media portray beets as some kind of miracle vegetable. But just how good for you are they really?

 Salicylates are another anti-nutrient that can be found in beets.

-Overall, beets are a fairly nutritious food, appear to improve sporting performance, and they are quite tasty too.
+Overall, beets are a fairly nutritious food, they appear to improve sporting performance, and they are quite tasty too.

 However, they are certainly not a miracle fix for all our health problems.